lwz7512/gatsby-netlify-identity-starter/README.md

 ## Deployment Prerequisites

-* Node (I recommend using v8.2.0 or higher) enviroment
+* Node (I recommend using v8.2.0 or higher) environment
 * [Gatsby CLI](https://www.gatsbyjs.org/docs/) installed
 * A netlify account;
 * A site app setup(New site from Git) in [netlify](https://app.netlify.com/);